Funding to support community arts & culture projects in Tauranga and Western Bay of Plenty

 - Download the application form (below) – make sure you download the application form for the relevant sub-region.

 - Your application form and any supporting documentation should be submitted as ONE PDF file in portrait format.
 We recommend using a free online PDF editor to merge your supporting documents with your application form.
-So when submitting your application you will send two documents to us: Your application form (containing supporting documents), and your application summary.

 - Make sure you have signed the declaration.